algomaster99/portfolio/README.md

 9. Obviously, you are not restricted to the above edits.
 Feel free to fiddle around with code and add or remove features and make it personalized.
 If you think, you can add a great feature in the application, don't hesitate to send a pull request or even opening an issue.
-I will be happy to review it :relieved:.
+I will be happy to review it :relieved: and merge it afterwards.